 - only use your bedroom for sleep, sex and getting dressed

 - give yourself 1 hour to 1 hour 30 minutes to wind down before going to sleep.
 For example, have a warm bath

-- if you lie in bed awake for more than 20 to 30 minutes, get up, go to a different room (or different part of the bedroom) and do a quiet activity (such as non-excitable reading or television).
-Return to bed when you feel sleepy.
-Do this as many times during the night as you need
+- if you lie in bed awake for more than 20 to 30 minutes, get up, go to a different room (or different part of the bedroom) and do a quiet activity.
+For example, you could read something or watch a television programme that is not too exciting.
+Go back to bed when you feel sleepy.
+Do this as many times as you need during the night

 - do not exercise just before going to bed

 - do not do a stimulating activity just before bed, such as playing computer games, watching an exciting movie or TV programme, or having an important discussion with a loved one

 - do not have caffeine (for example, coffee, tea or chocolate) in the evening